 Doing so results in a Class 3 Misdemeanor, and you will be liable for all costs incurred by the Commonwealth in suppressing the fire.
-If your burn unit is a grass field ≤ 10 acres or a forest understory ≤ 5 acres, you do not need to apply for an exemption as these types of burns are small enough that they can be conducted after 4 PM.
+If your burn unit is a grass field $\leq 10$ acres or a forest understory $\leq 5$ acres, you do not need to apply for an exemption as these types of burns are small enough that they can be conducted after 4 PM.

 You may apply for an exemption to burn during the 4 PM Burn Law period, but only if you are a Certified Prescribed Burn Manager and have a valid reason for burning within the 4 PM Burn Law period.
-Exemption applications must be submitted to the VDOF by February 1.
-Exemption applications must include VDOF Form 180 (the "exemption form"), a Burn Plan, Smoke Management Plan, Location Map, Tract Map, and a statement completely explaining why the burn needs to be accomplished during the exemption period.
+Exemption applications must be submitted to the DOF prior to February 1.
+Exemption applications must include DOF Form 4.7 (the "exemption form"), a Burn Plan, Smoke Management Plan, Location Map, Tract Map, and a statement completely explaining why the burn needs to be accomplished during the exemption period.
 The reason for exemption must complement the purpose AND fit within the guidelines set forth in the law, which are: